jyates/fineo-ingest/LIMITS.md

  3. All orgs + metric Ids for each processing step have to fit in memory in Spark ETL

 ## Functionality
- 2. No repeat alias names for a metric field.
-Metric names can be repeated, but not the field names
+ 2. No repeat alias names within a parent, e.g. no repeat metric aliases in an org, no repeat field names in a metric.
+Otherwise, there is no way to tell metrics/fields apart.
   * Delete management isn't tested yet, but this looks like an issue